RohanMaharjan123/NetworkProgramming/src/Lab/20240601/README.md

-# Program for implementing Lookingup the ipaddress of Localhost
+# Program for implementing Looking up the ipaddress of Localhost

-**Name**: Program for implementing Lookingup the ipaddress of Localhost
+**Name**: Program for implementing Looking up the ipaddress of Localhost

 **Date**: July 12th, 2024